OpenSpace/openspace.github.io/docs/users/commandline.md

 will return a 1 or 0 (for true or false), but that value isn't visible at the console.
 In order to see the return value, enclose the command inside the `printInfo` command, like so:
 `openspace.printInfo(openspace.getPropertyValue("Scene.EarthTrail.Renderable.Enabled"))`

-At the bottom of the screen the 0 or 1 value will be visible in an Info message.
+At the bottom of the screen, the 0 or 1 value will be visible in an Info message.

 ### Examples
 The following examples work with the default solar system scene.